sarnold/cccc/README_install.rst

 Compiling from source
 ---------------------

-Requirements for building the cccc from the repo source:
+Requirements for building cccc from the repo source:

 * A build environment with ``gcc``, ``clang``, ``mingw64``, ``msvc``, etc.

   + On Ubuntu/Debian, install via ``sudo apt-get install build-essential``
-  + On Gentoo, just build it
+  + On Gentoo, just emerge it
   + On Macos, use xcode/clang
   + On Windows, use one of the MSCV "free" editions or cygwin/msys